augustin-pasq/patrick-sebastien/README.md

         "clientId": "<your bot id>",
         "guildId": "<your server id>",
         "token": "<your bot token>",
-        "channel": "<the id of channel to send the birthday message>", "voiceChannel": <the id of the voice channel where the bot must connect to>
+        "channelId": "<the id of channel to send the birthday message>", "voiceChannelId": <the id of the voice channel where the bot must connect to>
     }
     ```